fpdcc/ccfp-asset-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing Instructions

-If you are opening a PR for functionality that requires access to the remote GIS database from your review app, don't forget to attach the QuotaGuard static add-on to your review app after it initializes:
+If you are opening a PR for functionality that requires access to the remote GIS database from your review app, don't forget to attach the QuotaGuard Static add-on to your review app after it initializes:

 ```bash